kangzhai/DPEP/README.md

 6 decision base models.
 DM1 indicates the decision model trained by Decision training set 1.
 The other decision models use the same naming rule.
 The details of decision training sets are shown in our paper.

 ### Example folder
 The examples of input.
-This input format can'nt be changed, otherwise it may cause the program error.
+This input format can't be changed, otherwise it may cause the program error.
 This input format can be obtained directly through RNAfold in ViennaRNA package.